genomic-medicine-sweden/Twist_Solid/docs/dna_snv_indels.md

 Annotated vcfs are hard filtered first by removing regions outside exons and then filtered by a number of filtering criteria described below.
 See the [filtering hydra-genetics module](https://filtering.readthedocs.io/en/latest/) for additional information.
 A soft filtered version of the exonic regions is also provided for development and other investigations.

 ### Extract exonic regions
-Use **bcftools filter** v1.15 to extract variants overlapping exonic regions (including 20 bp padding) defined in a bed file which is a sub bed file of the general design bed file.
+Use **[bcftools filter -R](https://samtools.github.io/bcftools/bcftools.html)** v1.15 to extract variants overlapping exonic regions (including 20 bp padding) defined in a bed file which is a sub bed file of the general design bed file.

 **References**